The food that one must avoid post-PRP session is primarily caffeine. You may wonder why no caffeine after PRP.

 Why Avoiding Caffeine Post-PRP May Improve Healing

-The core problem is when caffeine is hampering the platelets from aggregating, impacting the release of growth factors, and driving regeneration without disruption.
+The core problem is when caffeine is not hampering the platelets to aggregate, impact release growth factors, and drive regeneration without disruption.
 When you lay off caffeine entirely, it often results in faster recovery and enhanced outcomes.

 Frequently Asked Questions